pdnguyen714/sei-project2-justiceHq/project2-justiceHq/readME.md

 5. Being able to categorize topics in view all posts

 6. Allowing users to update to the database dynamically (like Waze)

+7. Using googlemaps API to allow users to utilize geolocation and geocode functionality